 5. Honor their service

 If the person you are memorializing fell during military service, celebrate their legacy with photos of their time in the Army, Navy, Marine Corp, Air Force or Coast Guard.
 Include photos of any medals or stars they earned.
 At the end of the video, you can add a tribute to all fallen soldiers and thank them for their dedication and sacrifice.
-When in doubt about what’s appropriate, simply Google “how to make a memorial video for a fallen soldier” and there are many free resources online to guide you.

 6. It’s ok to memorialize animals, too